apache/servicecomb-website/_posts/2017-09-07-seckill-develop-course-part-III.md

 ---
-title: "SecKill Develop Course (III)"
+title: "SecKill Develop Journey (III)"
 lang: en
-ref: seckill-develop-course-part-III
+ref: seckill-development-journey-part-III
-permalink: /docs/seckill-develop-course-part-III/
+permalink: /docs/seckill-development-journey-part-III/
-excerpt: "an introduction how build seckill demo project using agile development mode step by step"
+excerpt: "an introduction how build seckill demo project step by step"
 last_modified_at: 2017-09-13T09:00:00+08:00
 author: Yangyong Zheng
 redirect_from:
   - /theme-setup/
 ---

-  [Previous article]({{ site.url }}{{ site.baseurl }}/docs/seckill-develop-course-part-II/) we had built a full-featured seckill demo, release it version 0.1.0-RELEASE; now you should find that data persistence is centered on a single database, seckill is high-stress scenario, it's difficult to meet high-scalable requirement, and as we mentioned at the beginning, micro-service is recommended to have independent storage, so we will start using Event Sourcing implement CQRS pattern to enhance the ability to endure huge requests.
+  [Previous article]({{ site.url }}{{ site.baseurl }}/docs/seckill-development-journey-part-II/) we had built a full-featured seckill demo, release it version 0.1.0-RELEASE; now you should find that data persistence is centered on a single database, seckill is high-stress scenario, it's difficult to meet high-scalable requirement, and as we mentioned at the beginning, micro-service is recommended to have independent storage, so we will start using Event Sourcing implement CQRS pattern to enhance the ability to endure huge requests.

 ## CQRS
   CQRS means Command Query Responsibility Segregation, it's a powerful design pattern, often implement with Event Sourcing, there has a figure describe it from Microsoft MSDN: